-TM380 1 & 2 Timothy
+TM380 1 and 2 Timothy

-1 & 2 Timothy are letters fraught with issues which are pertinent to today's context.
+1 and 2 Timothy are letters fraught with issues which are pertinent to today's context.
 In this course the student will become familiar with these issues, explore the various interpretative options to these issues and consider the practical implications.
-Prerequisite: TM277 or consent of instructor (Spring, odd)
+Prerequisite: TM277 or consent of instructor (Spring/Odd Years)